Fast read

 Solar panels are fixed to tiles using a tile bracket, which is screwed into the roof's timber structure and has a metal arm protruding above the tile to hold the solar system rails.
 The panels are usually about 100 mm off the roof tiles to allow air circulation and cooling.
 The weight and load of the solar system are evenly distributed across the roof and should not require additional bracing in non-cyclone areas.

-It is crucial to ensure the roof remains waterproof during installation, as a gap between the tiles and the bracket could lead to water damage.
-Quality solar installation companies will consider these considerations to ensure a secure and reliable installation.
+Ensuring the roof remains waterproof during installation is crucial, as a gap between the tiles and the bracket could lead to water damage.
+High-quality solar installation companies will consider these considerations to ensure a secure and reliable installation.

 How are solar panels installed on tile roofs?